RobertLSchwartz/RobertLSchwartz.github.io/_pages/economics.md

    <iframe src="https://fred.stlouisfed.org/graph/graph-landing.php?g=13tI5&width=870&height=475" scrolling="no" frameborder="0" style="overflow:hidden; width:870px; height:525px;" allowTransparency="true" loading="lazy"></iframe>
 </div><br>

+**JOLTS REPORT**
+*The Job Openings and Labor Turnover Survey ("JOLTS") is published monthly by the Bureau of Labor Statistics ("BLS") and serves as a indicator of un-met demand in the labor market.
+Statistics are reported include: total employment, job openings, hires, quits, layoffs and discharges, and other separations.
+Statistics are generated through sampling of businesses across the United States.*

 <h5> JOLTS: All Components </h5>
 *YoY Percent Change* <br>
 <div class="video-container">